2Kelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Script 5 prints all variables and functions
 - Script 6 creates local variable BEST
 - Script 7 creates anew global variable
-- Script 8 adds an integer to a variable
+- Script 8 adds an integer to a variable and echoes the result
+- Scrpt 9 echoes the division of two variables